sanette/ubase/README.md

 Have a look at [Ufind](https://github.com/sanette/ufind), a small search engine based on Ubase.

+## UTF8 coverage

+`Ubase` covers more than 2000 utf8 chars, it should be quite complete.
+File an issue if some character is not properly 'basified'.

 # The `ubase` program

 If you installed the library, the `ubase` program is automatically